michaldanielewicz/InstagramBot/README.md

 With this script you can easily check any account for unfollowers, users not following back and many more.
 Check Code Usage section below for more functions.

 ## Why?
 I wanted to create this bot to improve my skills in Selenium and Python.
-Apart from that I was just curious. :)
+Apart from that I was just curious.
-Sure there is an official Instagram API but there are some restrictions so I decided to develop my own software.
+Sure there is an official Instagram API but there are some restrictions in using it so I decided to develop my own software.

 ## Technologies
 * Python - version 3.8.2